ytakefuji/scoreUS/README.md

 Indicators such as the number of deaths, immunization rates, population, poverty rates, and others must be considered.

+Then, use machine learning for understanding the relationship between the number od deaths and other indicators.
+Address what are feature importances in decreasing order.

 deaths of US states: